Skip to main content

 Why Structured Outputs help handoff

 Orchestrations often depend on one task’s output becoming another task’s input.
 Prose is flexible, but it is hard for a downstream task to use precisely.
-Structured Outputs improve handoff because each field has a clear purpose:
+Structured Outputs improve handoff because each field has a clear purpose: This is especially important when Allow Parallel Task Execution is enabled.
+Independent tasks can run at the same time, but the synthesis task should receive consistent outputs from each upstream task.

 If a later task needs to quote, sort, filter, count, test, or reuse a previous task’s output, use Structured Output.